-Since prerequisites for teaching credentials vary by state and the type of teaching you want to do, it’s important to research your state’s requirements – or requirements for the state in which you plan to teach – as you make a career plan.
+Since prerequisites for teaching credentials vary by state and the type of teaching you want to do, it's important to research your state's requirements - or requirements for the state in which you plan to teach - as you make a career plan.
 Also remember that, as part of your teacher preparation, the degree you pick affects how long it takes to become a teacher.
 Here are a few common educational routes into a special education teaching career.

 Special education endorsement.
 If you’re already working as a teacher but want to become certified to teach special education, there are a couple of ways you can add a Special Education endorsement to your current credential:

 - Teacher training program.
 You may complete a state-approved teacher training program in special education.
 If you’ve already had teacher training, going through this process again may take longer than you want.
 However, this training would undoubtedly provide you the specialized skills required in special education classrooms as part of the teacher preparation.

 - Add-on endorsement program.
 Instead you may also choose an add-on endorsement program through a series of special education courses, which many colleges and universities offer online or as an online/in-class hybrid.
 These courses are often applicable to a master’s degree if you should choose to pursue one.

 Master’s degree.
-You may be a certified special education teacher and want to advance your qualifications and earnings.
-If that’s the case, you won’t need another credential, just a degree program.
-The degree program’s course topics may include current issues in special education, emotional and behavioral disorders, diagnostic assessment, and inclusive classroom practice.
+You may have a special education teacher certification and want to advance your qualifications and earnings.
+If that's the case, you won't need another credential, just a degree program.
+The degree program's course topics may include current issues in special education, emotional and behavioral disorders, diagnostic assessment, and inclusive classroom practice.

 Projected Salary and Job Outlook